Kishlin/RPGIdleGame/README.md

 1. Create a `docker-compose.yaml` from the dist file, using your shell user.
 2. Create the docker cache using sudo.
 You'll have to input your sudo password.
 Otherwise, check alternatives below.
 3. Build the containers.
 See `docker-compose.yaml` and the `.docker/` folder for details.
-4. Install Composer and nodes dependencies.
+4. Install Composer and Node dependencies.
+5. Start the Symfony and React server for dev environment.
-5. Reload the database with the dump schema file from `etc/Schema/create.sql`
+6. Reload the dev and test databases with the dump schema file from `etc/Schema/create.sql`

 Alternatively, you can install the project step by step:
 1. Copy `docker-compose.yaml.dist` to `docker-compose.yaml` : `cp docker-compose.yaml.dist docker-compose.yaml`